 WWF has launched a campaign to engage Chinese outbound travelers to Thailand and Vietnam during the February 2019 Lunar New Year travel holiday to reduce their purchase of ivory.

 Jane Goodall Institute—Forever Wild Campaign

-The Jane Goodall Institute has launched a campaign called “Forever Wild,” which offers opportunities for individuals to become better informed and take action in support of JGI’s efforts to stop trade in endangered species.
+The Jane Goodall Institute has launched a campaign called “Forever Wild,” which offers opportunities for individuals to become better informed and take action in support of JGI’s efforts to stop the trade in endangered species.
 You can watch Jane’s video and read our blog page, and spread the word on social media (#4EverWild @janegoodallinst).

 Association of Zoos & Aquariums & Wildlife Trafficking Alliance —Save Vanishing Species (“Tiger Stamp”)

 About the Tiger Stamp